- Dark Matter

 directed by Lara Lewis

-is playing in a very small venue, and there is no room to cram in more chairs for an overflow crowd.
-Go to your communication device now
+Rut is playing in a very small venue, and there is no room to cram in more chairs for an overflow crowd.
+Go to your communication device now.
+Buy your ticket now.

 Two straight couples are in the beginnings of relationships.
 Jack (Justin Moir) and Molly (Alexandra Cubbon) meet in a school library.
 Hannah (Paisley Conrad) and Dez (Peter Sarty) meet in a bar.
 Hannah and Molly are friends, as are Jack and Dez.
 The action switches between the two men talking about the women, the two women talking about the men, and each couple.